cyptnpassira/Federift/README.md

 - **non-IID**: clients hold skewed label mixes. federift produces this with a Dirichlet(alpha) prior; small alpha means extreme skew (a client may own one class), large alpha approaches IID.
-The `partition` subcommand prints a
+The `partition` subcommand prints a per-client `skew` score (0 uniform, 1 single class) so you can see what alpha bought you.
+- **clipping (C)**: each client update is projected to L2 norm at or below `clip_norm` before it leaves.
+This bounds any single client's influence and is the precondition that makes the Gaussian noise calibration meaningful.
+- **sigma**: the DP noise multiplier.
+Server-side Gaussian noise of scale `sigma * clip_norm` is added to the aggregate. `sigma = 0` is the non-private baseline, and federift says so.
+- **trimmed mean, beta**: a robustness knob.
+With `aggregator: "trimmed"` and `trim_beta: 0.2`, the top and bottom 20 percent of values are dropped per coordinate before averaging, cheap insurance against a few wild updates.
+- **deadline**: the Go engine marks any client whose simulated latency exceeds `deadline_ms` as effectively dropped.
+Stragglers routinely blow past it; that is how a heavy latency tail turns into missing contributors.

+## Extending it

+Because the two halves only agree on JSON, extension is local:

+- **New aggregator?** Add a function to `federift/aggregate.py` and a branch in `simulator._aggregate`.
+The Go side never needs to know.
+- **New network effect?** Add a field under `network` in a scenario and read it in `topology/engine`.
+Python ignores it.
+- **Different client dynamics?** Rewrite `Client.local_update`.
+Everything downstream (clipping, aggregation, leakage) is agnostic to how the delta was produced, as long as it is a `list[float]` of the right dimension.
+- **Tighter privacy accounting?** `privacy.account` is the single seam.
+Swap the closed-form bound for a real accountant and every report updates.
+Doing this properly is exactly the exercise federift is trying to motivate.

+The design rule: the scenario file is the only contract.
+If a change would